pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 and review /dev/shm "used" column.

 ## **Drawbacks**
-* Additional layer of batch_workers is required, somewhat increasing flow complexity.
+* Additional layer of batch_workers is required, somewhat increasing flow complexity
-* The user should consider increasing _prefetch_factor_, if `collate_fn` is very slow and becomes a bottleneck.
+* The user should consider increasing _prefetch_factor_, if `collate_fn` is very slow and becomes a bottleneck

 ## **How we teach this**
 * Dataloader documentation updates:
-  * Add a new parameter: num_batch_workers.
+  * Add a new parameter: num_batch_workers
-  * Adjust parameter description: prefetch_factor.
+  * Adjust parameter description: prefetch_factor

 ## Resolution
 We decided to do it.
 X% of the engineering team actively approved of this change.